Social Security & Early Retirement 2018: Know Your Bend Points!

 At full retirement age, I get 100% of my calculated benefit.
 But each year that I hold off nets me an additional 8% per month for life.
 Unless I find myself in poor health, the smart money’s on the most money.
 I plan to delay my benefit until age 70.

-Currently, doing so would give me about $26,000 a year, but with just a couple more years of max contributions, the AIME jumps by $600 and I’m looking at a benefit closer to $30,000 a year.
+Currently, doing so would give me over $28,000 a year, but if I were to reach that second bend point with four more years of maximum contributions, I’m looking at a benefit of about $33,400 a year (in 2018 dollars).

 My wife has done a lot of hard work, but most of it has gone unrecognized by the Social Security Administration.
 Obviously, the SSA has never had to clean up after me or my kids.
 But not all hope is lost.

-Between the two of us, we will potentially receive checks that add up to about $40,000 a year in today’s dollars, which is about half of our anticipated retirement expenses.
-Granted, we’re about three decades away from that eventuality, but it never hurts to think ahead.
+Between the two of us, if I surpass the second bend point in 2022, we will potentially receive checks that add up to about $50,000 a year in today’s dollars, which is over half of our anticipated retirement expenses.
+Granted, we’re nearly three decades away from that eventuality, but it never hurts to think ahead.